petermolnar/pakuauk/README.md

 ## Example `flickr.json`

-The required `flickr.json` file is not in the repository, because it contains and API key.
-It shoudl look like this:
+The required `.flickr.json` file is not in the repository, because it contains and API key.
+It should look like this:

 ```json
 {